babashka/sci.configs/README.md

 This repository provides SCI configurations on the classpath.
 See the `:dev` alias to check against which version of the libraries the configurations are tested.
-You should bring in the dependency of targetted libraries yourself.
+You should bring in the dependency of targeted libraries yourself.

 In general, a configuration can be enabled as in the following example for `applied-science.js-interop`: